DCC-EX/dcc-ex.github.io/docs/ex-turntable/ex-turntable/traverser.rst

       - GND
       - A4 G or I2C GND

-Loading Turntable-EX for traverser mode
+Loading EX-Turntable for traverser mode
 ========================================

-Prepare to load the software as per :ref:`ex-turntable/getting-started:7. load the turntable-ex software`, and ensure "config.h" has been created by copying or renaming "config.example.h".
+Prepare to load the software as per :ref:`ex-turntable/getting-started:7. load the ex-turntable software`, and ensure "config.h" has been created by copying or renaming "config.example.h".

 There is also an example "config.traverser.h" file included with the software that can be renamed to "config.h" instead.